Graylog2/graylog-s3-lambda/README.md

 * `CLOUDFLARE_LOGPUSH_MESSAGE_SUMMARY_FIELDS `: *(optional - defaults to `ClientRequestHost, ClientRequestPath, OriginIP, ClientSrcPort, EdgeServerIP, EdgeResponseBytes`) The fields to include in the message summary that appears above the parsed fields at the top of each message in Graylog, specify as a comma-separated list of field names.

 Note:
 All log messages are sent over TCP by default.
 TLS encryption between the Lambda function and Graylog is not currently supported.
 We recommend taking appropriate measures to secure the log messages in transit (such as placing the Lambda function within a secure VPC subnet where the Graylog node or cluster is running).

 ![Environment Variables](images/environment-variables.png)

 ### Step 3: Create S3 trigger

-Create an AWS S3 Trigger for the Lambda function so that the function can execute each Cloudflare log file that is written.
+Create an AWS S3 Trigger for the Lambda function so that the function can process each Cloudflare log file that is written.
 Specify the same S3 bucket that you did in the Preparation step and make sure to choose All object create events option is selected.
 You can also apply any other desired file filters here.

 ![Add S3 Trigger](images/add-s3-trigger.png)